South Sudan Refugee Story Skip to main content

 I am James Ring Ring.
 I am a humanitarian.
 I was a refugee.

+I know first-hand how hard it is to flee from home and live in a refugee camp.
+Every step away from home is a struggle for survival.
 I spent more than 12 years at the Kenya-Kakuma Refugee Camp.
 The year was 1991, and I was only three.
 With my mother and aunt, we left our home in a village in Warrap state in the Bahr el Ghazal region near the Sudan-South Sudan border.
 My late father was a soldier of the Sudan People’s Liberation Army.
 It was the height of the civil war between the north and south parts of Sudan that ultimately led to the independence of the south and gave birth to the country we now call South Sudan.

-The kindness, compassion, and generosity I received when I was a child in the refugee camp is the reason why I chose to become a humanitarian for over a decade now.
+The kindness, compassion, and generosity I received when I was a child in the refugee camp is the reason why I chose to become a humanitarian for over a decade now

 I can vividly remember attending nursery school inside the camp in 1994.
 Organisations such as UNHCR provided food, education, health care, clean water, and sanitation.
 It was in the camp where I completed my primary education.
 I remember feeling excited to see humanitarian workers visiting the camp.
 A few years later, my late father joined us in the camp when he got wounded while in battle.
 He would later then become a teacher inside the camp.
 There were a number of educated wounded soldiers who were tapped to teach refugee children.